TZstatsADS/Fall2020-Project1-shyuwang/doc/README.md

 ### Reproduce the R notebook

-Run each chunck in order to view the plots in Rstudio.
+Run each chunk in order to view the plots in Rstudio.
 Or knit the `.rmd` file to produce `.html` file directly.